tgross35/wasm-regex/README.md

                 // Exact content of the match.
 If the unicode flag (`u`) is not present
                 // and the match contains an invalid unicode char, this will be a
-                // number instead (number of that byte in the utf8 match) "content": "ab",
+                // byte slice instead (numbers of that byte in the utf8 match) "content": "ab",
                 // Position of the match in UTF-8.
 Use for user-displayed offsets "start": 0,